gvwilson/sdxpy/src/oop/index.md

    caption="Using dictionaries to emulate objects."
 %]

+If we want to use one of the "methods" in this dictionary, we call it like this:

+[% inc file="shapes_dict.py" keep="call" %]

+The function `call` looks up the function stored in the dictionary, then calls that function with the dictionary as its first object;
+in other words,
+instead of using `obj.meth(arg)` we use `obj["meth"](obj, arg)`.
 Behind the scenes,
 this is (almost) how objects actually work.
 We can think of an object as a special kind of dictionary.
 A method is just a function that takes an object of the right kind as its first [%i "parameter" %]
 (typically called `self` in Python).

-Here's how we call methods:

-[% inc file="shapes_dict.py" keep="call" %]

-The function `call` looks up the function stored in the dictionary, then calls that function with the dictionary as its first object.
-In other words,
-instead of using `obj.meth(arg)` we use `obj["meth"](obj, arg)`, but the former is really just the latter in disguise.
+{: .continue}

 ## Classes {: #oop-classes}

 One problem with implementing objects as dictionaries is that it allows every single object to behave slightly differently.
 In practice,
-we want objects to have different properties
+we want objects to store different values
 (e.g., different squares to have different sizes) but the same behaviors
 (e.g., all squares should have the same methods).
-We can implement this by storing the methods in a dictionary called `Square` that corresponds to a class, and have each particular square contain a reference to that higher-level dictionary ([%f oop-shapes-class %]):
+We can implement this by storing the methods in a dictionary called `Square` that corresponds to a class, and have each individual square contain a reference to that higher-level dictionary ([%f oop-shapes-class %]).
+In the code below,
+that special reference uses the key `"_class"`:

 [% inc file="shapes_class.py" keep="square" %]